 Being a SAHM isn’t for the weak!
 But with this stay at home mom schedule, you’ll have fewer of those runaway horse moments and more time to actually think.

-Not so long ago I told a friend that every day I feel like I am waking up on a horse that is already off and running, and no matter how hard I try I can’t seem to grasp the reigns.
+A while ago, I told a friend that every day I feel like I am waking up on a horse that is already off and running.
+And no matter how hard I try, I can’t seem to grasp the reigns.

-Except–oops–she forgot to set up the pot the night before.
-Now she has to make coffee before drinking her morning coffee!
-(She manages to measure out the coffee grinds, but turns it on before adding water because she got pulled away.)
+Except–oops–you forgot to set up the pot the night before.
+Now you have to make coffee before drinking coffee.
+So you measure out the coffee grinds, but accidentally turn on the pot before adding water because you heard the baby cry.

 The kids are up and headed down the steps.
 Hey, they got themselves up!
 But the 10-year-old has no clean pants to wear.
-The 8-year-old can’t find his lunchbox anywhere.
-Oh, and the 11-year-old did his homework, but he’s already left for school with his father and there sits the homework on the counter.
+And the middle schooler did his homework… but he left it on the counter and already left.

 The 1-year-old has a dirty diaper, and now you realize you can’t change him and get to school on time.

-The best way to make sure my morning runs smoothly is to plan it out before my head ever hits the pillow.
-I have a checklist of things everyone needs to do, and it looks like this:
+The best way to make sure your morning runs smoothly is to plan it out before your head ever hits the pillow.
+Put together a checklist of things your family needs every day.

-- all kids complete homework, have it checked by a parent (if necessary), and put it INSIDE their backpacks
+- All kids complete homework, have it checked by a parent, and put INSIDE their backpacks.

-The plan for the kids each morning looks like this:
+The plan for the kids each morning might look like this: